linguowang007/Barcode-Split/README.md

 This algorithm is designed to split BAM files by list of tag values.

 Barcode-split constructs an index of tag values within the SAM file, enabling rapid retrieval of barcode-tagged alignments.
-# Dependencies for the barcode_split Package:
+# Dependencies for the barcode_split Package
+To use the `barcode_split` package, please ensure the following dependencies are met and that the path of these executable tools are added to the `$PATH` environment variable:
 1. Python version 3.6 or higher
 2. Samtools (must support the "**samtools view --tag-file**" and "**samtools sort -t**" parameters)
 3. Bgzip